awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 1. On the **Configure cluster** page, update the configuration of the domain\.

-   The cluster is a collection of one or more data nodes, optional dedicated master nodes, and storage required to run Amazon ES and operate your domain\.

    1. If you want to change the instance type for data nodes, for **Instance type**, choose a new instance type\.

       To see a list of the instance types that Amazon ES supports, see [Supported Instance Types](aes-supported-instance-types.md)\.

-   1. If you want to change the instance count, for **Instance count**, choose an integer from one to twenty\.
-To request an increase up to 100 instances per domain, create a case with the [AWS Support Center](https://console.aws.amazon.com/support/home#/)\.
+   1. If you want to change the instance count, for **Instance count**, choose an integer from 1–20\.
+To request an increase up to 200 instances per domain, create a case with the [AWS Support Center](https://console.aws.amazon.com/support/home#/)\.

-   1. If you want to improve cluster stability or if your domain has an instance count greater than 10, enable a dedicated master node for your cluster\.
-For more information, see [About Dedicated Master Nodes](es-managedomains-dedicatedmasternodes.md)\.
+   1. If you want to improve cluster stability or if your domain has an instance count greater than 10, enable dedicated master nodes for your cluster\.
+For more information, see [Dedicated Master Nodes](es-managedomains-dedicatedmasternodes.md)\.

-      1. Select the **Enable dedicated master** check box\.
+      1. Select the **Dedicated master instances** check box\.

-      1. For **Dedicated master instance type**, choose an instance type for the dedicated master node\.
+      1. For **Dedicated master instance type**, choose an instance type for the dedicated master nodes\.

-         You can choose an instance type for the dedicated master node that differs from the instance type that you choose for the data nodes\.

-         To see a list of the instance types that Amazon ES supports, see [Supported Instance Types](aes-supported-instance-types.md)\.

-      1. For **Dedicated master instance count**, choose the number of instances for the dedicated master node\.
+      1. For **Dedicated master instance count**, choose the number of instances\.

-         We recommend choosing an odd number of instances to avoid potential Amazon ES issues, such as the split brain issue\.
-The default and recommended number is three\.

-   1. If you want to enable zone awareness, select the **Enable zone awareness** check box\.
-If you enable zone awareness, you must have an even number of instances in your instance count\.
-This allows for the even distribution of shards across two Availability Zones in the same region\.
+   1. If you want to enable or disable Multi\-AZ, choose **1\-AZ**, **2\-AZ**, or **3\-AZ**\.
+For more information, see [Configuring a Multi\-AZ Domain](es-managedomains.md#es-managedomains-multiaz)\.

-   1. If you want to change the hour during which the service takes automated daily snapshots of the primary index shards of your Amazon ES domain, for **Automated snapshot start hour**, choose an integer\.
+   1. If you want to change the hour during which the service takes automated daily snapshots of the primary index shards of your Amazon ES domain, for **Automated snapshot start hour**, choose a new time\.

    1. If you didn't enable VPC access when you created the domain, skip to step 7\.
 If you enabled VPC access, you can change the subnet that the VPC endpoint is placed in, and you can change the security groups:

       1. For **Subnets**, choose a subnet\.
 The subnet must have a sufficient number of IP addresses reserved for the network interfaces\.
-If you enabled zone awareness, you must choose two subnets\.
+If you enabled Multi\-AZ, you must choose two or three subnets\.
 The subnets must be in different Availability Zones in the same region\.
 For more information, see [VPC Support for Amazon Elasticsearch Service Domains](es-vpc.md)\.

       1. For **Security groups**, add the security groups that need access to the domain\.